UMASS-CICS520-ProjectGroup9/UltimateMapForAcademicStrategyAndSuccess/build.md

-# Build and Run Instructions
+# Build and Run Instructions (Full Setup)

-This project is a microservices-based Django application.
-You must run the backend services and the frontend website simultaneously for the full application to work.
+This document provides comprehensive, step-by-step instructions for running, testing, and troubleshooting all microservices in the UMASS project.
+For a minimal local demo, see the Quick Start section in [README.md](./README.md).

 ## 🛠 Prerequisites